raimuucka/ArduinoSTM32wiki/Libraries.md

 #####Tested and working
 * I2CDev
 * NRF24L01 reported to be working by @swe-dude on the Arduino forum
-* I2C_LiquidCrystal - library modified by @swe-dude has been added to the libraries folder.
+* LiquidCrystal_I2C - modified version of this library was supplied by @swe-dude has been added to the libraries folder.

 #####Not working